SABS-R3/software-engineering-day6/_lecture/script.md

 must be maintained as well as the rest of your code, and you don't want to be spending so much time writing and re-writing your tests, such that it eliminates the advantages of writing tests in the first place.

+# The end

+Ok, so this should have given you some understanding of why you should be testing your code, the different sorts of tests you should be thinking of writing and some basic terminology.
+After this lecture you should start going through the online material, which will start you off with actually writing some of your own unit tests within an example Python project, using a commonly used testing framework called PyTest.